 Even in its current form the Zowie FK1 and FK2 are solid options given how wonderful it is to use with its great shape and high tactility.

-You should consider the Logitech G Pro/G305 or the Logitech G Pro wireless over this mouse if you’re looking for an ambidextrous mouse, they pack a more perfect sensor, they have great wireless and they have some niceties that the FK series doesn’t have.
+You should consider the Logitech G Pro/G305 or the Logitech G Pro wireless over this mouse if you’re looking for an ambidextrous mouse, they pack a better sensor, they have great wireless and they have some niceties that the FK series doesn’t have.
+On the flip side, those mice just aren’t as comfortable as the FK series for a lot of people.
+The sensor will do the trick as long as you don’t mind the occasional spin out, but its not a huge issue.